 Avery J. Mayne works with clients to resolve a variety of legal concerns pertaining to divorce, adult guardianships, special needs and long-term care planning.
 She concentrates her practice in family law, elder law and guardianship.

 Avery earned her Bachelor of Arts degree in Communication, with honors, from the University of Missouri and received her J.D. from Marquette University Law School along with a certificate in Alternative Dispute Resolution.
-Her coursework was tailored to her specialization in Family Law with an emphasis in negotiation and mediation advocacy on behalf of clients.

 Avery can be reached at email@example.com or 414-751-7531.